jillesvangurp/inbot-testfixtures/README.md

 Because the RandomNameGenerator is instantiated with a seed, you can trigger the same order of names by re-instantiating with the same seed.
 This is important if you want to replay tests when they break.

 # Release notes
+- 1.8 some long overdue maintenance and close some issues
+  - Finally add support for a Person object instead of an array.
+  - Implement ability to re-seed using a new `shuffle` method
+  - Migrate the project to gradle, update dependencies
 - 1.7
   - Merge pull request with Turkish and other names.
 - 1.6